 • Price: $938 / £717

 The Apple iPhone 13 Pro offers an improvement over the iPhone 12 Pro, with brighter lenses, a new 2cm macro mode, and more telephoto reach.
-All cameras feature image stabilisation, and there’s a new cinematic video mode.
+The main camera and telephoto camera both feature optical image stabilisation, and there’s a new cinematic video mode.
 If you’ve wanted to shoot macros with an iPhone, or interested in video recording then there’s a lot of reasons to choose the iPhone 13 Pro.

 iPhone 13 Pro camera phone sample photo.
 Photo credit: Angela Nicholson.